reidhaegele/poke-firebase/README.md

 </div>
 ```

 That is it!
-Congratulations on your new Pokemon Guessing Game!
+Congratulations on your new Pokémon Guessing Game!